-At James Cambell, we are currently transitioning from an amalgamation of the ‘Switched on Computing’ scheme of work and a Borough made syllabus, to the Teach Computing scheme.
+At James Cambell, we follow the Teach Computing scheme of work.
 By doing so, we hope to raise the profile of Computing within our school and develop a lifelong passion for Computing.
 Our pupils will be taught Computing in a way that ensures progression of skills in digital literacy, computer science, information technology and online safety to ensure that all pupils become competent in safely using, as well as understanding, technology.
 We achieve this by following a sequence of lessons that build on previous learning; equipping them for an ever-changing digital world.
-Pupils work with a range of equipment including: iPads, iPods, chrome books, computers and Beebots, and have opportunities to use ICT outside the timetabled lesson slot.
+Pupils work with a range of equipment including: iPads, chrome books, computers and Beebots, and have opportunities to use the skills acquired outside the timetabled lesson slot.

 Within Teach Computing, units are revisited repeatedly to ensure the learning is embedded and skills are successfully developed.
 Each unit follows a sequence of lessons that build on previous learning and enhance the pupils’ computational and analytical thinking.
 Our pupils will gain experience and skills of a wide range of technology, through accessible applications, software and programs, in a way that will enhance their learning opportunities.
 Our intention is that Computing also supports pupils’ creativity, problem solving, analytical thinking and cross curricular learning to: engage pupils, ensure they make progress and enrich their experiences in school.